-For instance, if you have an empty Word document across the entire screen, the brightness is limited to 120-nits.
-However, if you change the document size to around 50%, the brightness can go up to 300-nits.
+For instance, if you have an empty Word document across the entire screen, the brightness is limited to 180-nits.
+However, if you change the document size to around 50%, the brightness can go up to 230-nits.

-This change in brightness can be annoying if you’re constantly changing the sizes of bright elements on the screen, but you can prevent it by limiting the display’s brightness to around 120-nits.
-You can also prevent it by reducing the contrast setting to 80/100.
+This change in brightness can be annoying if you’re constantly changing the sizes of bright elements on the screen, but you can prevent it by enabling ‘Game Optimizer’, which will limit the brightness to ~180-nits.

 LG’s OLED displays use a WRGB subpixel layout instead of the more common RGB layout you find on most LED LCDs, but text is quite sharp and clear without any fringing.

 As it’s the case with all OLED displays, there’s always the risk of permanent image burn-in and temporary image retention that occurs if static elements remain on the screen for too long.

 However, as long as you’re careful, it won’t be an issue; don’t leave the image with bright static elements on for too long, play varied content and use LG’s integrated burn-in prevention features, such as pixel refresher, screen shift, etc.